NJIT-CS490-SP21/project1-ngp23/README.md

  - Spotify API
  - you can get the Spotify key from https://developer.spotify.com/dashboard/login
 ## Secrect File
- - User will have to create an .env file in which they will add the two line of code listed bellow
+ - User will have to create an .env file in their project directory in which they will add the two line of code listed bellow
     - export CLIENT_ID='{your API key}'
     - export CLIENT_SECRET='{your API key}'
 ## what are at least 3 technical issues encountered with your prject? how did you fix them?